If you understand the value of an education at The Peck School yet worry about the affordability, here are a few things you should know:

 To apply for aid, families will be directed to TADS (Tuition Aid Data Services).
 TADS will review your financial information and suggest to us what your family's ability to pay for your child's tuition should be.

-To apply for aid for the 2020-2021 academic year, you will need to complete a TADS Financial Aid Application.
+To apply for aid for the 2021-2022 school year, you will need to complete a TADS Financial Aid Application.
 You may choose to first complete a TADS Financial Aid Worksheet, which is intended to prepare you to fill out the TADS Application.
 This worksheet will not be accepted by TADS as an application.
 Please see sidebar links.